Despite pressure, France won't cancel warship deal with Russia

 "The Mistrals are not part of the third level of sanctions.
 They will be delivered.
 The contract has been paid and there would be financial penalties for not delivering it.

-"It would be France that is penalised.
+"It would be France that is penalized.
 It's too easy to say France has to give up on the sale of the ships.
 We have done our part."

-The Russian defence ministry warned Paris in March it would have to repay the cost of the contract and additional penalties if it cancelled the deal.
+The Russian defense ministry warned Paris in March it would have to repay the cost of the contract and additional penalties if it cancelled the deal.

 European ministers meeting in Brussels on Monday discussed what would trigger more hard-hitting economic sanctions on the Russian economy with big EU powers Germany, France and Britain all threatening tougher action against Moscow if it undermined the May 25 Ukrainian presidential election.